The Romanian blouse the most fashionable item

 The Romanian blouse is made of white cotton cloth, flax or silk.
 It is adorned with Romanian embroidery motifs, especially at the sleeves, chest, and neck.

 The interesting thing is that every region of Romania has a unique style of ia.
 The most used pattern for the Romanian blouse is the one with the embroidery made on the shoulders, named camasa cu altita (shirt with altita).
-You can find this in Bucovina, Moldova, Oltenia, Muntenia, Bran, and Covasna area.
+You can find this in Bucovina, Moldova, Oltenia, Muntenia, Bran, and Covasna areas.

 Camasa cu tablie (shirt with headboard) you can find in Hunedoara, Padureni area, and Arad.
 It is characterized by rich ornamentation throughout sleeves with no folds.
 The pattern is one of the most spectacular of all, with a great visual impact.